PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 This layer provides the stable slice, cache, structured-DEM adapter, automatic round layout, ownership, bounded template extraction, mapping, and stitching API.
-Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage.
-It does not yet provide production cache-key/provider integration for surface builders, compile logical-Clifford operation families, mutate a decoder's prior vector, enable the anti-snake logical-subgraph window decoder, or support adaptive syndrome-extraction templates.
-Full-circuit DEM construction remains the equivalence oracle rather than the intended online algorithm path.
+Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage and a production single-patch memory provider.
+It does not yet compile logical-Clifford or multi-patch operation families, mutate a decoder's prior vector, enable the anti-snake logical-subgraph window decoder, or support adaptive syndrome-extraction templates.
+Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside the supported memory family.